-Epilepsy affects nearly one out of 100 people and impacts countless others, including family members, caregivers, and friends.
+Epilepsy affects nearly 1 out of 100 people and impacts countless others, including family members, caregivers, and friends.
 Epilepsy is defined as a condition of recurrent unprovoked seizures.
 Seizures may occur for many reasons, including brain injury, birth defects, tumors, trauma, genetics, or unknown causes.

 Epilepsy can have an adverse effect on the independence, as well as the physical and emotional well-being, of the person suffering from this condition.
 Fortunately, there are many treatment options available to reduce or eliminate seizures and improve the quality of life for people with epilepsy.

 Refractory epilepsy occurs when seizures persist despite adequate trials of at least 3 antiepileptic drugs (AEDs).
 This occurs in about 35% of patients, and those patients will continue to have sometimes debilitating seizures despite pharmacological treatment.
 It has been reported that some patients may suffer from refractory seizures for about 20 years before being referred for a non-pharmacologic intervention.
-As such, it is important that every patient with refractory epilepsy be referred to a level IV Comprehensive Epilepsy Program to evaluate and manage the seizures and epilepsy.
+As such, it is important that every patient with refractory epilepsy be referred to a Level IV Comprehensive Epilepsy Program to evaluate and manage the seizures and epilepsy.

 Comprehensive Epilepsy Program